-I founded Precision Medicine Initiatives, a group of projects with the goal of helping thousands of cancer patients worldwide to receive personalized treatments to improve their prognosis.
-I hope to accelerate the early diagnoses of patients in order to increase survival rate through the use of artificial intelligence and machine learning to enhance the accuracy of diagnoses, help determine treatment plans, and detect diseases faster and earlier.
+I founded Precision Medicine Initiatives with the goal of helping thousands of cancer patients worldwide to receive personalized treatments and improve their prognoses.
+I hope to accelerate the early diagnoses of patients in order to increase survival rate by using artificial intelligence and machine learning to help determine therapeutics plans, enhance diagnosis accuracy, and detect diseases faster and earlier.
 Precision Medicine Initiatives aims to leverage these technologies to provide aid to healthcare professionals and vastly decrease the number of cancer-related deaths, saving lives through the union of AI and medicine.

 Over the past few years, I've conducted numerous projects involving the use of artificial intelligence or machine learning in cancer treatment.
 Click here to learn more about my projects.

 Precision Medicine Initiatives hopes to improve patient prognosis and decrease the number of cancer-related deaths.
 However, I plan to do this not only through the use of technology to diagnose and treat cancer, but also through educating people on being able to recognize and screen themselves for symptoms of cancer.
 So far, my team and I have educated over 1,400 people through OncoVision.
 Click the image below to learn more.